dch/vast.io/README.md

     bundle exec nanoc check --all

+In order to push the new site upstream, you need to setup this very git repository in the `output` directory in branch `gh-pages`:

+    cd output
+    git init .
+    git remote add origin THIS_ORIGIN
+    git fetch
+    git checkout -f gh-pages # force overwrite to get current state

-Thereafter, deploy the site by pushing the master branch upstream.
+Thereafter, re-build the site to get the most recent version in the `output` directory` and push the branch upstream.